 UNHCR, UNICEF, DRC, and Save the Children, in collaboration with other actors on the ground, work to identify, profile, and prioritize cases for referral to appropriate spaces, as available.
-In October, the relocation of families accommodated in the Bira TRC to the Borići and Sedra TRCs (where the overall protection environment and services are more appropriate) continued.
-IOM provided transportation of identified vulnerable cases to appropriate TRCs
+In November, the relocation of families accommodated in the Bira TRC to the Borići and Sedra TRCs (where the overall protection environment and services are more appropriate) continued.
+IOM provide transportation of identified vulnerable cases to appropriate TRCs.

-The TRCs continued to experience a high turnover rate in October related to the number of arrivals as well as onward movement attempts.
+The TRCs continued to experience a high turnover rate in November related to the number of arrivals as well as onward movement attempts.
 Allocating vacated spaces remained a challenge as most do not announce their departure, leaving it unclear if a given space is available.
-Moreover, in October, IOM continued to receive a high number of requests from the SFA for IOM to transport people back to the TRCs in USC following failed attempts to cross the border (taking up a significant share of IOM centre staff time to the detriment of their presence in the TRCs).
+Moreover, in November, IOM continued to receive a high number of requests from the SFA for IOM to transport people back to the TRCs in USC following failed attempts to cross the border (taking up a significant share of IOM centre staff time to the detriment of their presence in the TRCs).

 IOM maintenance staff constantly work to improve the TRCs, repairing and replacing facilities.
-In October, IOM started repainting the walls in Borići TRC to disinfect the residential area as well as to get rid of stains and refresh the rooms of the centre population.
+In November, IOM finished repainting the walls in Borići TRC to disinfect the residential area as well as to get rid of stains and refresh the rooms of the centre population.
+They also started painting the walls in Sedra TRC, where in total 18 bedrooms of beneficiaries were repainted.

-The below accommodation and shelter were available in BiH in October:
+The below accommodation and shelter were available in BiH in November: